pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     from eventsourcing.infrastructure.sequenceditem import SequencedItem

-Like in the example above, the library's ``SequencedItem`` namedtuple has four fields.
+Like in the example above, the library's :class:`~eventsourcing.infrastructure.sequenceditem.SequencedItem` namedtuple has four fields.
 The ``sequence_id`` identifies the sequence to which the item belongs.
 The ``position`` identifies the position of the item in its sequence.
 The ``topic`` identifies a dimension of concern to